containers/podman/docs/podman.1.md

 registries.conf is the configuration file which specifies which container registries should be consulted when completing image names which do not include a registry or domain portion.

+When Podman runs in rootless mode, the file `$HOME/.config/containers/registries.conf` is used.

 ## Rootless mode
 Podman can also be used as non-root user.
 When podman runs in rootless mode, an user namespace is automatically created.